78 °F / 26 °C

 During Cyclone Nargis (early-May 2008), Burma's military provided convoys to help refugees to Maubin.
 This extremely severe storm caused Burma's worst natural disaster.
 May 2nd's landfall sent a water surge some 40 km (25 ml) up Irrawaddy Delta.
 The disaster resulted in catastrophic destructions (damages estimated at over USD 10 billion) and death toll nearly 140,000 (including ~55,000 missing).

-- Maubin is a port town lying on the west bank of Irrawaddy River delta, protected via flood-control embankments.
-Its southern coastline lies along Andaman Sea.
-Fishing and rice growing are the main contributors to economy.
-Maubin is developing settlement with growing communication and transportation services.
+The town Maubin is protected from overflows via flood-control embankments.
+Its southern coastline is along Andaman Sea (eastern Indian Ocean).
+Fishing and rice growing are local economy's main contributors, as well as communication and transportation services.

 The Maubin cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Maubin, Myanmar.

 If you lose the Maubin location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.